Downtown Las Vegas

 Overview

-This is not a relaxing resort pool.
-It’s a sports-driven, social environment where the pool, bar, and viewing experience are combined into one continuous atmosphere.
+This is not a quiet resort pool.
+It is a sports-driven, social environment where the pool, bar, and viewing experience are combined into one continuous atmosphere.

 It is closer to a destination-style experience than quick attractions on the Strip, meaning it works best when you intentionally build part of your day around it.